 WHEREAS, on October 18, 1867, Alaska officially became a United States Territory after the formal transfer from Russia; and

-WHEREAS, the United States purchased Alaska from Russia for $7.2 million in March of 1867, however the formal transfer did not officially occur until October of that same year; and
+WHEREAS, the United States purchased Alaska from Russia for $7.2 million in March of 1867, although the formal transfer did not officially occur until October of that same year; and

-WHEREAS, this important moment in our state’s history laid the foundation for Alaska’s development as an official part of the United States of America which didn’t officially occur for another 92 years with Alaska gaining statehood in 1959; and
+WHEREAS, this pivotal moment in our state’s history laid the foundation for Alaska’s development as an official component of the United States of America which did not officially occur for another 92 years with Alaska gaining statehood in 1959; and

-WHEREAS, Alaska Day, a significant piece of the Last Frontier’s history, serves as a valuable reminder of the rich history of our State; and
+WHEREAS, Alaska Day, a fundamental piece of the Last Frontier’s history, serves as a valuable testament of the rich history of our state because Alaska is a land of limitless opportunities, tremendous landscapes, and bountiful resources; and

-WHEREAS, October 18, 2020 marks the 153rd anniversary of the formal transfer of Alaska from the Russian Empire to the United States of America.
-Today is a day to celebrate the magnitude of which we have grown as a State and to be grateful for the abundance of resources, culture, and nature we have available to us.
+WHEREAS, October 18, 2023 marks the 156th anniversary of the formal transfer of Alaska from the Russian Empire to the United States of America, so, today is a day to celebrate the magnitude and significance to which we have grown as a state and to be grateful for the wealth of resources, culture, and nature we have available to us.

-in Alaska, and encourage all Alaskans to celebrate and acknowledge this milestone in Alaska’s history.
+in Alaska, and encourage all Alaskans to celebrate and recognize this momentous milestone in Alaska’s history.

 Dated: October 18, 2023